al-caveman/cavemancms/content_raw/allah/article.md

 #allah allah

 _Allah_ is literally _God_ in Arabic, with the capital letter _G_.
-Allah is also used by Arab Christians, and is also in the Arabic translation of the Bible as shown in [quotearabgenesis].
+Allah is also used by Arab Christians, and is in the Arabic translation of the Bible as shown in [quotearabgenesis].

 [quotearabgenesis]'s translation in English is: